bva/vault-pps-plugin/README.md

 # Vault plugin for Pleasant Password Server

-Plugin for Vault which connect it to Pleasant Password Server.
+Plugin for Hashicorp's Vault, which connect it to Pleasant Password Server.

 ## Installation